Florida veterinarian, wife killed in plane crash at Umstead Park while attempting to land at RDU

 "Our condolences go out to the family and friends of the Partridges," said Michael Landguth, president and CEO of the Raleigh-Durham Airport Authority.
 "I want to thank our mutual aid partners for their collaborative effort throughout this difficult event."

 Chopper11 HD showed part of the plane stuck along some trees in the park.
-The crash site is just over a mile southeast of Runway 32, near Reedy Creek Road.
+The crash site was just over a mile southeast of Runway 32, near Reedy Creek Road.

 "This morning after a very exhaustive search, the missing aircraft was located near the Reedy Creek Creek Multi-Use Trail at Umstead State Park," said Sgt.
 Baker with the Highway Patrol.
 "I can confirm as a result of this crash, two casualties were located by investigators.
 Responders are continuing to evaluate the site.
 We ask that everyone avoid the area until further notice."